New tobacco and vaping laws in Western Australia

 The new laws introduce stronger measures to address the illicit tobacco and vape trade in WA.
 Under the changes:

-- It will be an offence to sell, supply or possess illicit tobacco or vaping products (vapes).
+• It is an offence to sell, supply or possess illicit tobacco or vaping products (vapes).

-- Authorities will be able to shut down premises involved in illegal trade.
+• Authorities can shut down premises involved in illegal trade.

 These changes build on existing laws and are intended to deter illegal trade, strengthen enforcement, and protect public health.